10 Most Popular Traditional Egyptian Food

 9. Alexandrian Liver Sandwich

 It’s street food, but you can also prepare it at home.
-You will use Spicy pepper for cooking the liver, with garlic or onion.
+You will use Spicy pepper to cook the liver, along with garlic or onion.

 The sausage is typically cooked in various ways, most commonly with tomato sauce and spicy pepper, and you serve it with pickles.